Ravveni/PizzaPartyBot/README.md

 # Pizza Party Bot

-Automated bot constructed to play [Pizza Party on MiniGames.com](https://www.minigames.com/games/pizza-party)
+Automated bot constructed to play [Pizza Party on MiniGames.com](https://www.minigames.com/games/pizza-party).

+Powered primarily through `pyautogui` for image recognition and GUI control.
+#

-## Current Bot Capabilities
+## Bot Capabilities
 - Opens browser to game
 - Scrolls so that game is in view
 - Navigates through menus and description screens
-- Plays through Level 1 perfectly
+- Plays through all levels

 ## TODO
-- Add additional level compatibility
+- [x] Add additional level compatibility
-- Cache ingredientLocations dictionary to add to instead of reinitializing
+- [x] Cache ingredientLocations dictionary to add to instead of reinitializing
-- Requirements.txt for pip installation of dependencies
+- [ ] Requirements.txt for pip installation of dependencies
-- Setup script for venv creation and dependency download
+- [ ] Setup script for venv creation and dependency download
+- [ ] Alleviate bottleneck on `PizzaPartyBot.py ln.
+64`
+- [ ] Historical database for amount of each pizza per level